-Halsey Shows Off Cleavage And Stunning Flowery Makeup In Skintight Lacy Dress On Instagram
+Halsey Shows Off Cleavage And Stunning Flowery Makeup In Skintight White Dress On Instagram

-Halsey showed off her flair for fun makeup on Instagram on Thursday, all while wearing a skintight cleavage-baring lacy dress.
+Halsey showed off her flair for fun makeup on Instagram on Thursday, all while wearing a skintight cleavage-baring white dress.
 In the photo, the “Graveyard” singer wears her long black hair in a low ponytail as she displays the red and blue eye-shadow that she paired with little floral designs drawn on her face.

 The photo amassed over 750,000 likes on Instagram and over 6,400 comments.

-In those comments, a several of Halsey’s fans gushed over the look, and some of those admirers were celebrities.
+In those comments, several of Halsey’s fans gushed over the look, and some of those admirers were celebrities.

 “So prettttyy!!” wrote January Jones.